 After looking at other schools I found that Modern Gun School offers more material and more hands-on projects, The way the material was presented was easy to follow.
 The staff was very helpful.
 They always made sure emails where answered and that I got the help I needed.
 I am currently not working in the field of Gunsmithing but I do hope to one day own a small gun shop!

 May Student Spotlight – Gerry Brewer

 This is a great course to get your feet wet.
 No school can prepare you for every instance you will come across, that is what experience and seeking peer review is about.
 Just as in life you need to be able to push yourself to reach your goals.
 This course has given me the courage to take my 20 years of skills and apply them in a way that is most enjoyable to me.
-I have always taken a mindset of continuing to learn something everyday.
-And learning more about firearms everyday is very enjoyable to me.
+I have always taken a mindset of continuing to learn something every day.
+And learning more about firearms every day is very enjoyable for me.
 This will be my profession in the near future.
-I have applied for a home based business license in my area and am in the process of going through the process to acquire my FFL.
+I have applied for a home-based business license in my area and am in the process of going through the process to acquire my FFL.
 I did like the flexibility I had with this course to take it at my own pace.
 The course work is not hard at all to understand and is very straightforward.
 At least it was for me.
-Projects were fun and instructive.
+The projects were fun and instructive.
 I happen to have a bunch of the firearms that were discussed in detail, and I am sure a lot of others found that the be the case also.
 All in all a great introductory to the world of gunsmithing.

 April Student Spotlight – Doug McPherson